 Construction is in progress on this three-story, 28,000-square-foot library, which is expected to open in late 2015 and will be one of NYPL’s largest branches.
 The library boasts an award-winning design and will offer a rich variety of public reading and meeting spaces, a family and children’s area, state-of-the-art computer labs, an audio-video collection, and more.

 NYPL is currently engaged in early program development for the renovation of NYPL’s largest circulating branch, Mid-Manhattan Library.
 The project will also double public space in the Library’s landmark Stephen A. Schwarzman Building, creating synergies between the two buildings and a vibrant source of opportunity, knowledge, and information in the heart of Midtown Manhattan.

 A New Branch on Staten Island

-The city’s Economic Development Corporation is transforming 42 vacant acres of waterfront property in Staten Island into a vibrant community center, complete with retail and a much-needed, 10,000-square-foot neighborhood library.
-NYPL is in the early development stages for the branch on Staten Island's south shore.
+The City is transforming 42 vacant acres of property in Staten Island into a vibrant community hub, complete with two new retail centers, park space, housing and a much-needed, 10,000-square-foot neighborhood library.
+NYPL is in the early development stages for the branch on Staten Island's west shore.